VinhKhangDam/DoAnThietKeViMachSo/README.md

 We based on this source and make some changes.

-We write the report by Latex.
+We write the report in Latex.

 https://github.com/TungnxUIT/CE222.STICK-DIAGRAM/tree/main